IntroToCompBioLSU-Spr20/PythonObjects_Week12/README.md

 ## Assignment

 This week's assignment is described in the `Week12Assignment_PythonObjects.ipynb` Jupyter notebook in the `Week12Assignments` folder.
-This assignment will be __due next Thursday, April 23rd by 5 PM__.
+This assignment will be __due Monday, April 27th by 5 PM__.

 ## What is an Object